KotlecikzZiemniaczkami/komunikator_1_2/README.md

 # komunikator_1_2

 ## A fully functional LAN chat
-I made this project, because I really wanted to learn socket programming and make an chat application which will not collect any user's private information (the list of friends is an exception, but their nicknames dependes only on user and is being kept only on user's computer) and working in p2p system.
+I made this project, because I really wanted to learn socket programming and make a chat application which will not collect any user's private information and will work in p2p system.
 I hope, You will learn something or use it to something cool too.

 ## Features